Reliance Communications Ltd leads gainers in 'A' group

-JM Financial Ltd, Meghmani Organics Ltd, Manpasand Beverages Ltd and Power Finance Corporation Ltd are among the other gainers in the BSE's 'A' group today, 19 March 2019.
+SpiceJet Ltd, Godrej Properties Ltd, Bharat Heavy Electricals Ltd and Indiabulls Real Estate Ltd are among the other gainers in the BSE's 'A' group today, 20 March 2019.

-JM Financial Ltd, Meghmani Organics Ltd, Manpasand Beverages Ltd and Power Finance Corporation Ltd are among the other gainers in the BSE's 'A' group today, 19 March 2019.
+SpiceJet Ltd, Godrej Properties Ltd, Bharat Heavy Electricals Ltd and Indiabulls Real Estate Ltd are among the other gainers in the BSE's 'A' group today, 20 March 2019.

-Reliance Communications Ltd surged 10.00% to Rs 4.4 at 11:49 IST.
+Reliance Communications Ltd spiked 10.00% to Rs 4.84 at 11:48 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 255.4 lakh shares were traded on the counter so far as against the average daily volumes of 88.38 lakh shares in the past one month.
+On the BSE, 150.03 lakh shares were traded on the counter so far as against the average daily volumes of 95.83 lakh shares in the past one month.

-JM Financial Ltd spiked 8.18% to Rs 93.9.
+SpiceJet Ltd surged 5.46% to Rs 83.05.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 3.88 lakh shares were traded on the counter so far as against the average daily volumes of 1 lakh shares in the past one month.
+On the BSE, 14.56 lakh shares were traded on the counter so far as against the average daily volumes of 9.42 lakh shares in the past one month.

-Meghmani Organics Ltd soared 8.07% to Rs 66.3.
+Godrej Properties Ltd soared 4.23% to Rs 783.65.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 5.63 lakh shares were traded on the counter so far as against the average daily volumes of 2.35 lakh shares in the past one month.
+On the BSE, 32826 shares were traded on the counter so far as against the average daily volumes of 12757 shares in the past one month.

-Manpasand Beverages Ltd added 7.29% to Rs 120.
+Bharat Heavy Electricals Ltd rose 4.11% to Rs 70.9.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 71235 shares were traded on the counter so far as against the average daily volumes of 1.27 lakh shares in the past one month.
+On the BSE, 16.36 lakh shares were traded on the counter so far as against the average daily volumes of 6.32 lakh shares in the past one month.

-Power Finance Corporation Ltd spurt 5.89% to Rs 121.4.
+Indiabulls Real Estate Ltd added 3.94% to Rs 94.95.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 10.61 lakh shares were traded on the counter so far as against the average daily volumes of 5.95 lakh shares in the past one month.
+On the BSE, 6.69 lakh shares were traded on the counter so far as against the average daily volumes of 8.11 lakh shares in the past one month.

 Powered by Capital Market - Live News